-Fruits and vegetables are the foundation of any healthy diet.
-Yes, even if you have diabetes.
+Fruits and vegetables are the foundation of any healthy and balanced diet.
+Yes, even if you have diabetes!

-What’s more, research published in the journal Nature last year reported that eating fruits and vegetables lowered the risk of cardiovascular disease in people newly diagnosed with type 2 diabetes.
-Additional studies have further shown that eating fruit – especially apples, grapes and blueberries – may help lower the risk of developing type 2 diabetes in the first place.
+In fact, a study from 2016 found that eating fruits and vegetables can reduce the risk of cardiovascular disease in people newly diagnosed with type 2 diabetes.
+Additional studies point to similar conclusions.
+For example, eating small fruits and leafy vegetables may help reduce the risk of developing type 2 diabetes.

-Here are a few smart, simple ways to reap all the health benefits of fruit while maintaining a diabetes-friendly diet:
+Here are a few smart, simple ways to reap the health benefits of fruit while maintaining a diabetes-friendly diet.

 Eat fruits that help fight diabetes

-There's room for all your fave fruits in a balanced diet.
-If you want a little diabetes-fighting boost, though, Beck recommends the following options:
+There's room for all your favourite fruits in a balanced diet.
+But, if you're looking for a little diabetes-fighting boost, Leslie Beck recommends the following options:

-- Cherries and berries.
-These superfruits are rich in antioxidant compounds called polyphenols, which studies show may help with blood sugar control.
+These superfruits are rich in antioxidant compounds called polyphenols.
+Some studies acknowledge their ability to control blood sugar.

-- These little powerhouses come packed with dietary fibre, which helps keep you feeling full and stabilizes your blood sugar.
+These fruits are packed with dietary fibre which helps keep you feeling full and stabilizes your blood sugar.

-Practising portion control allows you to enjoy all the foods you love and still manage your blood sugar - and fruit is no exception.
-Standard portion sizes differ a little from fruit to fruit, so become familiar with the appropriate servings of your favourites.
+Portion control allows you to enjoy all the foods you love while managing your blood sugar - and fruit is no exception.
+However, standard portion sizes differ from fruit to fruit, so it’s important to know what’s considered an appropriate serving size.

-Pay particular attention to portion sizes when enjoying dried fruit, which is more carb- and calorie-dense.
-Beck advises limiting dried-fruit portions to two tablespoons.
-Try using dried fruit as an accent instead of the main ingredient: Add unsweetened dried apple to a spinach salad, for example, or stir dried apricots into your Greek yogurt.
+Pay particular attention to portion sizes when enjoying dried fruit, which is higher in carbohydrate and calories.
+Leslie Beck recommends limiting dried fruit portions to two tablespoons.
+Try using dried fruit to garnish a dish and not as a main ingredient.
+For example, you can add unsweetened dried apples to a spinach salad or add dried apricots in your yogurt.

 Choose low-glycemic index fruits

-Including foods with a low glycemic index (GI) in meals can help control your blood sugar: Low-GI meals have a gradual impact on your blood sugar rather than triggering blood sugar and insulin spikes as high-GI meals do.
-Most fruits already have a low glycemic index, with three exceptions: raisins, dates and watermelon.
+Some foods have a low glycemic index (GI) and can help control your blood sugar.
+Low GI dishes have a gradual impact on your blood sugar.
+High GI dishes trigger blood sugar and insulin spikes.

-Higher-GI fruits don’t need to be off-limits, but you should combine them with low-GI foods to moderate their impact on your blood sugar, advises Beck.
-Try savouring raisins as a topping for oatmeal rather than as a solo snack.
-Or serve watermelon for dessert after a balanced dinner, to better manage your blood sugar while enjoying the foods you love.
+Try raisins as a topping for oatmeal rather than eating them as a snack on their own.
+Or serve watermelon for dessert after a balanced meal.
+Small changes can help you manage your blood sugar while still enjoying the foods you love.